Kosoian v Société de transport de Montréal: In lower courts

 The Société de transport de Montréal initiated a prosecution in municipal court to collect the tickets.
 On March 14, 2012, Judge Florent Bisson acquitted her of both offences, stating he was not satisfied beyond a reasonable doubt that there was an obligation to obey the pictogram.
 In his ruling, he also described Kosoian's testimony as credible, and rejected the prosecution's description of key events.

-Kosoian subsequently commenced civil proceedings against the officer, the city, and the Société, claiming they breached their duties under Quebec's civil code.
+Kosoian subsequently commenced civil proceedings against the officer, the city, and the Société, stating that they breached their duties under Quebec's civil code.
 She said that Camacho committed a fault by using physical restraint unreasonable in the circumstances, that the city was vicariously liable for the actions of Camacho, and that the Société was liable for misapplying the law.
-In her lawsuit, she claimed that the incident had caused her psychological suffering, minor injuries, and violated her dignity.
+In her lawsuit, she stated that the incident had caused her psychological suffering, minor injuries, and violated her dignity.
 She sought $69,000 in compensation and punitive damages.

 At the provincial Court of Quebec, the trial judge Denis Reste dismissed the action.
 According to him, Constable Camacho had not committed any fault.
-He claimed that the directives were clear, and the police officers' actions against her were entirely justified.
+He ruled that the directives were clear, and the police officers' actions against her were entirely justified.
 He said it was Ms. Kosoian who had behaved in an inconceivable and stubborn manner by refusing to follow the officers' simple directions.
 On appeal, the Quebec Court of Appeal upheld the trial judge's finding.
 According to Justice Julie Dutil, Camacho did not commit a civil fault because he behaved like how any reasonable police officer would given his training, so even though he may have enforced a non-existent law, he was still protected from liability.
 She also exonerated the Société, saying it was protected by public law immunity, which shielded it from any civil liability resulting from the exercise of its regulatory powers unless bad faith could be proven.
-Finally, the Court also castigated Kosoian over the situation, claiming she was "the author of her own misfortune", saying that she should've simply complied, and then challenged the tickets in Court later.
+Finally, the Court also castigated Kosoian over the situation, holding she was "the author of her own misfortune", saying that she should've simply complied, and then challenged the tickets in Court later.